nygctech/PySeq2500/README.md

 Currently all of the image prefixes (`camN.L/R_emission`) are set to the emission wavelength in `hs.InitializeCams()`

-The images are # frames x bundle height pixels long in the y dimension and 2048 pixels in the x dimension.
+The images are `# frames` x `bundle height` rows of pixels (length of scan) and 2048 columns of pixels.
-Changing the # frames is probably the best way to change the length of the scan.
+Changing the `# frames` is the best way to change the length of the scan.
-Only certain values are acceptable for the bundle height, I've just been using 128 as Illumina does.
+Only certain values are acceptable for the bundle height, the default, which Illumina uses, is 128.

-The metafile contains info like time, stage position, laser power, filter settings.
+The metadata textfile contains info like time, stage position, laser power, filter settings.

 # Moving the stage